RanjithNair/RanjithNair.github.io/_posts/2018-03-12-Universal-Redux.md

 4. At the server side, the fetching of data depends on the route invoked by the user.
 Inside each of the component which depends on some kind of data from the API, we will have a static function which dispatches the actions to fetch the data and updates the store.

+So, we have the call to dispatch action at 2 places :-

+- **Static function**: This will be called from server side.
+- **ComponentDidMount**: This will be only called at client side provided the server fetch didn't happen/failed.

-    Also we will have another check in `componentDidMount` to dispatch the action only if we dont have the data already in redux store.
+    We will have the check in `componentDidMount` to dispatch the action only if we dont have the data already in redux store.

     ```jsx
     import React, { Component } from 'react'